Skip to content

 Claude Code–specific implementation.
 For the tool-agnostic pattern, see Layer Agent Instructions by Specificity.

-Four Scopes
+Four scopes

 Scope Location Shared?
 Covers